Renovation or Construction Expenses

 Are renovation or construction expenses CRA eligible?

 Conditionally.
-Only renovations made to provide a person with a severe mobility impairment (or who lacks normal physical development) access to their home or greater mobility within it are eligible.
-CRA applies a three-part test: the work must enable access or mobility, would not typically increase the dwelling's value, and would not normally be incurred by someone without the impairment.
+The renovation must give a person with a severe and prolonged mobility impairment (or who lacks normal physical development) access to or greater mobility within their home, must not normally increase the home's value, and must not be the type of expense a person without the impairment would incur.

 Can I claim home renovation expenses through my HSA?

 Yes, if the renovation qualifies under the METC rules.
-Submit receipts from contractors and documentation showing the disability-related purpose.
+Submit itemized receipts and documentation showing the disability-related purpose to your HSA administrator.

 Source